Aftercare information

 Some tattoos will be wrapped instead depending on the size/placement.

-Keep with on between 1-5 hours.
-When you take if out, jump into the shower and with clean washed hands writes your tattoo with warm water.
+Keep this on between 1-5 hours.
+When you take if out, jump into the shower and with clean washed hands wrinse your tattoo with warm water.
 Pat dry with a clean towel (or paper towel).
-Leave it to breath overnight.

 • A hand with finger and thumb touching a cylindrical object covered in soap suds, with visible tattoo artwork.